jamesxdigital/jamesxdigital.com/emojilibrary/index.md

 ## FAQs

 ### Are the emojis licenced for use commercial use?

 Apple emojis are not licensed for commercial usage.
 Android/Google/Noto emojis are available under the <a href="https://github.com/googlei18n/noto-emoji/blob/master/LICENSE" target="_blank">Apache License 2.0</a>.
 Twitter emojis are available under the <a href="https://github.com/twitter/twemoji/blob/gh-pages/LICENSE-GRAPHICS" target="_blank">Creative Commons Attribution 4.0 license</a>.
 Facebook emojis have no clear licensing.

 ### What format are the emojis and where are they saved?

 When an emoji is sent to composition, a `.png` is downloaded from the network and saved to your computer.
 An `/emoji` directory will be automatically created in the same location as the After Effects `.aep` file and the emoji images will be saved there.

 ### Is an internet connection required to use Emoji Library?

 Yes, an internet connection is required.
 If you are not connected to the internet, the extension will freeze until the connection is restored.

+### Does Emoji Library work for Premier Pro, Photoshop or other Creative Cloud apps?

+Currently Emoji Library only works for After Effects.
+But fear not, I'm working on getting it working for Premier Pro and other apps soon.
+So for those who have purchased Emoji Library already, keep out for a free to download update. 👀

 <span class="clear"></span>
 <br/>